AlexWayfer/twitch_oauth2/README.md

 ### Check tokens

-Please, use `Tokens#check_tokens!` method after initialization, especially for empty initial tokens, especially for User Access Token.
+Please, use `Tokens#valid?` method after initialization, especially for empty initial tokens, especially for User Access Token.

-This method will raise an error on any non-valid event.
+If method returned `false` — direct user to `tokens#authorize_link`.

+For a web-application with N users, you can use `:redirect_uri` argument for `Client` initialization as your application callback and redirect them to `#authorize_link`.

+For something like a CLI tool you can print instructions for user with received link.

 #### Application Access Token